Farishadibrata/farishadibrata/README.md

     </a>
 </p>
 <p align="center">
     Working as DevOps, Deploying Android apps to Playstore, build APKs.
-As Mobile Developer, using React Native to create healthcare apps and As Web Developer as Full-Stack Developer
+As Mobile Developer, using React Native to create healthcare apps and as Web Developer as Full-Stack Developer
 </p>

 <p align="center">